Skip to Content

 Through a medical malpractice claim, families may be entitled to compensation for damages such as:

-• Medical expenses for the mother and baby, including long-term therapy or care needs
+• Medical expenses for the mother and baby, including long-term therapy, medical and attendant care needs

 • Lost wages if parents must miss work to care for their child